Masterquiz/APL-99-Ninety-Nine-APL-Problems/Section 2: Arithmetic.md

 ## Problem 4 (*)

-A list of prime numbers. <br>
-Given a range of integers by its lower and upper limit, construct a list of all prime numbers in that range.
+*Given a range of integers by its lower and upper limit, construct a vector of all prime numbers in that range*

-#### Example
 ```
       prime_list 3 11
 3 5 7 11